RingSQL: Schema-Independent Synthetic Data Generation for Text-to-SQL Reinforcement Learning: Training Data Properties

 We report a set of statistics describing the databases, queries, and natural language questions in the training data used in our experiments.
 Database- and query-level properties are summarized in Table \ref{tab:dataset_properties}.
 We include the total number of databases, along with the average number of tables and columns referenced per query, which provide an overview of schema usage across the dataset.
 We also include the number of unique templates the queries represent.
 This is determined by the inclusion and ordering (including nesting) of structural SQL operations (select, from, where, group by, etc.).
 We also report the average depth of each query’s abstract syntax tree (AST) as a measure of structural complexity.
 In addition, we measure the average number of operations per query, as well as the average number of joins and \texttt{WHERE} conditions, which characterize the prevalence of different SQL constructs in the data.

-On average, \datasetname{} is more complex with more tables, joins, \texttt{WHERE} conditions, and other SQL operations than the SynSQL datasets.
+On average, \datasetname{} is more complex with more tables, joins, \texttt{WHERE} conditions, and other SQL operations than the SENSE, SQLFlow, and SynSQL datasets.
 SynSQL-Complex, composed of only "Complex" queries, is slightly less complex in terms of the average metrics than SynSQL-Uniform, which includes data from all 4 SynSQL difficulty levels.
 This is caused by some "Highly Complex" queries being included in this sample, indicated by higher maximum values for the number of tables, joins, and where conditions.
 Although \datasetname{} seems to have less complex outliers, its higher average complexity suggests that it generally consists of more complex queries than the SynSQL datasets.
 The SQL simplification process we use also causes reductions in metrics like the number of unique templates and AST depth of \datasetname{}.
-Our experimental results also indicate that these complex outliers do not necessarily contribute to improvements in model performance, even on examples classified as more challenging.
+Our experimental results also indicate that these complex outliers do not necessarily contribute to improvements in model performance.